Liège–Bastogne–Liège: Weather

-Ardennes Classics
+Ardennes classics

-Liège–Bastogne–Liège is the concluding race of the Ardennes Classics series, which includes La Flèche Wallonne.
+Liège–Bastogne–Liège is the concluding race of the Ardennes classics series, which includes La Flèche Wallonne.
 Both are organised by ASO.

 The Flèche Wallonne ("Walloon Arrow"), although younger than Liège–Bastogne–Liège, was longtime considered the more prestigious event of the two Ardennes Classics, showing how prestige and importance of a race can sometimes change over time.
 At one time, Flèche Wallonne and Liège–Bastogne–Liège were run on successive days known as Le Weekend Ardennais, with Liège–Bastogne–Liège organized on Saturday and the Flèche Wallonne on Sunday.

-Only seven riders have won both races in the same year: Spaniard Alejandro Valverde three times (2006, 2015 and 2017), Swiss Ferdinand Kübler twice (in 1951 and 1952), Belgians Stan Ockers (1955), Eddy Merckx (1972), and Philippe Gilbert (2011) and Italians Moreno Argentin (1991) and Davide Rebellin (2004).
+Only eight riders have won both races in the same year: Spaniard Alejandro Valverde three times (2006, 2015 and 2017), Swiss Ferdinand Kübler twice (in 1951 and 1952), Belgians Stan Ockers (1955), Eddy Merckx (1972), and Philippe Gilbert (2011), Italians Moreno Argentin (1991) and Davide Rebellin (2004), and Slovenian Tadej Pogačar (2025).

 In 2011 Belgian Philippe Gilbert won Liège–Bastogne–Liège, completing a unique streak of classics victories in a span of ten days.
 Gilbert had previously won the Brabantse Pijl, Amstel Gold Race and La Flèche Wallonne, thus achieving a historic quadruple of victories in the hilly classics of April.
 Gilbert beat Luxembourg brothers Fränck and Andy Schleck in a sprint of three.